Plazmaz/Agent7/README.md

  ------
    High priority:
    --------------
-        - Rewrite GUI ☑
         - Re-implement URL discovery mode with php fuzzing and remove unknown
         blue screen of death bug created when url discovery mode is enabled. ☐
         - Fix reflected xss detection ☐
    Lower Priority:
    --------------
+        - Rewrite GUI ☑
-        - Fix intelligent fuzzer or remove it (preferably the first) ☐
+        - Fix intelligent fuzzer or remove it (preferably the first) ☑
+        (why do I have all of these done? lol, so much for priority...)
    Aesthetic(I'll implement these last, but they can be added at any time):
    --------------
         - Add themes ☐